 Emily holds a level 3 extended diploma in children’s education.
 Her kind and caring nature helps the children to learn and grow in a calm and relaxed atmosphere.
 Emily has a particular interest in outdoor play and enjoys setting up different activities in the garden for the children to explore.

 Olivia Fielder – Trainee Early Years Practitioner

 Olivia is currently studying psychology and sociology at 6 form college and works at Village End on her days off.
-She has grown up around children and loves reading to them and settling them down for a lunch
+She has grown up around children and loves reading to them and settling them down for a lunch time nap.

 Morgan Elliot-Money – Early Years Practitioner